jxm-analytics/metrolinx-asset-strategy-case/README.md

 ## Real-World Application

-This dashboard simulates a decision-support tool for capital planning teams at **public infrastructure agencies**.
+This dashboard simulates a decision-support tool for capital planning teams at **Metrolinx**.
 It helps answer questions such as:

 - Are we over-investing in low-return assets?
 - Which properties are most strategically scalable?
 - Where should we consider selling or reinvesting?

-Stakeholders can use the model in quarterly review meetings to:
+The team can use the model in quarterly review meetings to:

 - Align capital deployment with ROI and service experience
 - Flag assets for deeper audits based on cost/return misalignment